 Words really do matter.
 The language we use shapes the way we see the world and the words we use can affect how others see us.
-Luckily, there are a few simple ways to make our words more effective and it just involves knowing the right motivational words to use.
+Luckily, there are a few simple ways to make our speech more effective and motivational it just involves knowing the right words to use.

 Here are 7 motivational words that you can use to make a powerful impact on yourself and others.

 1. ‘Imagine’ helps people understand your perspective

 Perhaps the most amazing of all motivational words is “imagine”.
 The word ‘imagine’ allows us to verbalize our most creative ideas and dreams.
 If you want someone to understand what you are trying to tell them, ask them to imagine a scenario.

 Using the imagination involves various regions of the brain and so can have more impact than words alone.
 The creative pictures we make in our heads also tend to be more memorable than descriptions.

 When you ask someone to imagine something, you also involve them in the process and make them part of what you are trying to achieve.

 2. “Could” boosts creativity when used instead of “should.”

 A similar form of magic happens with the word “could,” especially when you substitute it for “should.”

 Researchers have found that using the word “could” instead of “should” can make you more creative and happier.
 Using “should” keeps you stuck in old patterns.
 “Could” allows you to remain open to possibilities.
 In addition, when we think about what we should do, it often makes the task seem like a chore.
 When we use “could”, it makes us feel more in control of our lives.